 The Warrior Within Float Project, by application only, could be the most extreme experience our Heroes will ever face.
-Our Heroes voluntarily sign their names to a contract that surrenders them to the will of our country, for their love for our country.
+Our Heroes voluntarily sign their names to a contract that surrenders them to the will of our country, because of their love for our country.
 Our Heroes commit to sacrificing their mental stability, their limbs and their lives for our Freedom.
 What happens when their commitment ends and they return home to cope with life, suddenly obligated to make individual choices such as adjusting to life with injuries and depression?
 They often fall to substance abuse, homelessness, divorce and suicide.
-Our Heroes cannot “unknow” the bad that they know, but what if they could separate combat life from civilian life?
+Our Heroes cannot “unknow” the events that they know, but what if they could separate combat life from civilian life?
 What if the mind and body could stop, reset, wipe the slate clean, separate the two lives so that the mind understands what was combat life and what is civilian life?
 To regain the ability to clearly distinguish a family’s dog bark from an IED explosion.
 The Warrior Within Float Project can accomplish this fast and furiously; guaranteed.

 So, what makes this project so extreme?
 Keep in mind that typically anything expedited comes with a higher cost.
 This project is voluntary, our heroes must make an individual choice to re-experience everything they know and everything they have hidden, all at one time, all by themselves, in a very dark and isolated environment.
 Or, they can continue coping with substance abuse.